 Applying Market Share SWOT Analysis to Your Strategic Plan

 As you view your market share through the lens of a SWOT Analysis, you can take steps to apply these learnings and implement them with your strategic plan.
 This can be done using the following tools.

 Stratasan’s Launch Pathway allows you to take what you learn from your SWOT Analysis and apply it directly to your strategic plan with minimal effort.
 Launch is a visual intelligence platform that makes data-based healthcare market insights accessible to anyone in your organization.
 It enables all team members to be on the same page, creating organization-wide synergy that leads to real-time decision-making based on a universal understanding of intelligence.

 With Insights, users can access a personalized market narrative without the hassle of time-consuming data analysis.
 Insights takes information gathered across Stratasan platforms and translates it into meaningful takeaways that help align your team and empower growth planning.
 Leverage this tool to know where to focus and what growth opportunities to pursue in your market.

 Blackbird is perfect for ”slicing and dicing” any dataset, including APCD.
 Use Blackbird to dig deeper into your data and address discussions that stem from your SWOT Analysis.
 Power analysts can gain unparalleled access to claim-level detail, easily apply filters, or add custom crosswalks to query and access the intelligence needed.

 Implementing market share measures based on a SWOT Analysis can help you to account for changes in your market, in ways you may have not considered in the past.
-For more information on how Stratasan’s products and services can support your market share growth, schedule a discovery call today.
+For more information on how Stratasan’s products and services can support your market share growth, schedule a discovery call with on of our data experts today.
 Find out how we can make data-driven decisions more accessible for your team so you can realize greater growth in less time.